- NY Credits : 2.0

 - IRS Non-Credentialed Return Preparer Credits : Federal Tax - 2.0

 It is important to remember the basic principle of all deductions: deductions are not allowed unless specifically authorized by law.
 Further, no deduction is allowed for personal, living, or family expenses (including medical expenses) unless specifically authorized.
 [IRC Sec.
 262(a)] It is important to determine whether a deduction is taken for adjusted gross income or from adjusted gross income.
 This course focuses on the latter, the below-the-line deductions.
-This course is updated to reflect legislative changes included in the Tax Cuts and Jobs Act (TCJA) signed into law by the President on December 22, 2017.
+This course is most beneficial to professionals new to deductions from adjusted gross income who may be at the staff or entry level in organization but also for a seasoned professional with limited exposure to deductions from adjusted gross income.

 identify the limitations imposed on itemized deductions as well as the various amounts of standard deduction available and the taxpayers who qualify;